-Mayberry Jamaican Equities Limited recorded a net loss of US\$15.9 million for the 12 months ended December 31, 2023, representing a decline of US\$49 million or 148% over the corresponding period in 2022.
-This performance was attributed mainly to net unrealized losses on investments in associates of US\$14.5 million for the period, representing a decline of 143% when compared to the similar period last year.
-This was offset by higher dividend income of US\$347K or 10%, along with improved unrealized gains on financial instruments at fair value through profit and loss (FVTPL) of US\$35K or 64%.
-The persistent high interest rate environment as well as high inflation levels in the economy negatively impacted the stock market throughout the financial year.
-Total operating expenses for the 12 months ended December 31, 2023 decreased by US\$1.7 million or 56% to US\$1.4 million when compared to the 2022 comparative period.

-This resulted in a loss per share (LPS) of US\$0.013 for the 12 months ending December 31, 2023, versus earnings per share (EPS) of US\$0.028 for the 2022 comparative period.
+Mayberry Jamaican Equities Limited reported growth in operating income of US\$16.4 million for the twelve months ended December 31, 2024.
+A net loss of US\$886K was reported compared to a net loss of US\$15.8 million for the corresponding period in 2023.
+This performance was due to an increase in net fair value gains on investments in associates at fair value through profit or loss (FVTPL) of US\$15.3 million, and growth in net fair value gains by US\$1.6 million on other financial instruments at FVTPL in the investment portfolio.
+Total operating expenses for the twelve months ended December 31, 2024 decreased by US\$17K to US\$1.4 million or 1% when compared to the 2023 comparative period.
+This resulted in a loss per share (LPS) of US\$0.001 for the twelve months ending December 31, 2024, versus a loss per share (LPS) of US\$0.013 for the 2023 comparative period.